 The alarm sounded at 4:30 a.m. on October 24.
 It was just like any other day for Stevensville resident, Tim Alti.
 He woke up, put a pot of coffee on, made breakfast, packed his lunch, and said goodbye to his wife, Kim, and his dog before heading off to work.

 Tim arrived at Cook Nuclear Plant and took the long walk in from the parking lot.
 Tim remembers feeling good, saying hello to co-workers, and thinking about the yard work he needed to accomplish after work later that evening.
 Upon walking into the main entrance, Tim’s legs felt weak and he collapsed.

 Tim was suffering a major heart attack.
-Immediately, a guard and fellow team members, Sholanda Flowers, jumped in and began administering CPR.
+Immediately, a guard and fellow team member, Sholanda Flowers, jumped in and began administering CPR.
 They also thought quickly and used an automated external defibrillator (AED) to shock his heart.
 His body went limp and he had no pulse.
 However, with continued efforts, they were able to get his pulse back and Tim was awake and alert.

 “I remember waking up - it was like coming out of a nightmare.
 I knew something was wrong but didn’t know exactly what,” said Tim.
 “Sholanda comforted me and kept me from getting up.”

 First responders arrived on the scene and escorted Tim to the accredited Chest Pain Center within the emergency department at Lakeland Medical Center in St. Joseph.
 While he was in the ambulance, he was able to speak with his wife and let her know what was happening.